 The Past Comes Alive This Saturday at Fort Point Civil War Living History Day

-We've attended this event a few times (it's usually held near the end of January), and it always exceeds our expectations.
+We've attended this event at Fort Point a few times, and it's always both fun and educational.
 It's exciting to march into the fort right behind the fife-and-drum band, and entering the courtyard to see only reenactors in period dress was a thrilling experience that was the next best thing to traveling back in time.
 If you're at all interested in the Civil War or California's history, it's an event you have to attend.

 If You Go

 Fort Point National Historic Site is open Friday through Sunday from 10 am to 5 pm.
 The fort is located in San Francisco at 999 Marine Drive (at Long Avenue) right under the south end of the Golden Gate Bridge.
 Admission is free.

 To get there, cross the Golden Gate Bridge and pass through the toll plaza in the far right lane.
 Take the exit immediately after the toll plaza and head up Merchant Road.
 Turn left at the stop sign onto Lincoln Avenue and follow it down the hill to Marine Drive.